Language and Cognition

 Graduate student researchers work closely with faculty in their concentration.
 They also collaborate with scholars and peers in other divisions in the Department of Psychological Sciences and across the University, including:

-• The departments of linguistics; speech, language, and hearing sciences; cognitive science; philosophy; biomedical engineering; educational psychology; and UConn Health.
+- The departments of linguistics; speech, language, and hearing sciences; cognitive science; mathematics; philosophy; educational psychology; engineering; and UConn Health.

 UConn language and cognition researchers also have strong connections with external collaborators at Haskins Laboratories, an internationally renowned interdisciplinary research facility located in New Haven, which provides a stimulating environment for graduate research and training.